ademilua/API_TASK/README.md

 NOTES:

 Estonian IBAN is generated EE474554454545454545 by using the following online tool https://bank.codes/iban/generate/estonia/ and tested by using POSTMAN tool.
-Based on specification document the IBAN supposed to be invalid and return False but instead it returned True value.
+Based on specification document the IBAN supposed to be invalid and return False but instead it returned True value like in figures below.

 ![POSTMAN](https://github.com/ademilua/API_TASK/blob/master/images/5.PNG)
 ![List Of Countries](https://github.com/ademilua/API_TASK/blob/master/images/6.PNG)

+In addition, “riskCheckMessages” are not tested because of lack of information in specification document.
+Since it was not specified what parameters are affecting those values in “riskCheckMessages”.